-Imrana Tiwana is an Architect, Urbanist & Environmentalist from MIT, with Special Expertise in Culture & Heritage, part of the team that created the ‘Aga Khan Program’ at Harvard University, focusing on ‘Culture, Conservation and Preservation of Tangible, Intangible, Natural and Built Heritage’.
-She is a social justice activist, spearheaded and heads a successful civil society movement, safeguarding culture, heritage and the environment, with milestone judgments and awards.
-She represents the Prime Minister on Committees for Culture & Heritage.
-Imrana has worked in New York, Boston, Malaysia, Canada, Japan, Australia, Sri Lanka.
-Some clients include Imran Khan, Prime Minister of Pakistan, Donald Trump, President of USA & Mahatir Mohammad, Prime Minister of Malaysia.
-She has been President Institute of Architects.
+Imrana Tiwana is an Architect, Urbanist & Environmentalist from MIT, with Special Expertise in Culture & Heritage, part of the team that created the ‘Aga Khan Program’ at Harvard University.
+She is a social justice activist, and represents the Prime Minister on Committees for Culture & Heritage.
+She has worked in various countries, and her clients include Imran Khan, Prime Minister of Pakistan, Donald Trump, President of USA and Mahatir Mohammad, Prime Minister of Malaysia.
+She has been President of the Institute of Architects, Pakistan.
 She is a member of INTBAU, ICOMOS, WHW, ARCASIA, IAP, PCATP etc. She has represented Pakistan at WHW, UNESCO, Rio+20 & other international fora.

-Prof. Jaeheon Choi has worked in the field of human geography over 30 years.
-He got his BA and MA from Seoul National University and Ph.D. from geography in the University of Minnesota in 1993.
+Professor Jaeheon Choi has worked in the field of human geography over 30 years.
+He got his Ph.D. from geography in the University of Minnesota in 1993.
 Since 1995, He has been a professor of geography in Konkuk University, while establishing the World Heritage Studies program in the graduate school of Konkuk University in 2014.
-As a geographer, he was a founding member of Korean Urban Geographical Society and became the president of KUGS during 2012-2013.
-For cultural heritage, he has actively involved for several World Heritage nominations in Korea including Namhansanseong and Sansa, as well as being served as a ICOMOS World Heritage Panel member and Secretary General of ICOMOS Korea.
-He teaches classes about World Heritage including heritage planning, value-based approach for cultural heritage and so on.
+Professor Choi has actively been involved in several World Heritage nominations in Korea, as well as being served as a ICOMOS World Heritage Panel member and Secretary General of ICOMOS Korea.
 He is currently director of KU World Heritage Research Center and a chair of the WH program in Konkuk University, Seoul, KOREA.

 Jihon Kim, Co-ConvenerKorean National Commission for UNESCO

-Ms. Jihon Kim has worked in the field of international cultural heritage law at the Korean National Commission for UNESCO, while attending intergovernmental meetings as an advisory member of the delegation.
-Ms. Kim lectured at Sungkyunkwan University as an adjunct professor and was a research fellow at the International Institute for the Unification of Private Law (UNIDROIT).
-Since September 2019, she has been on secondment to the Permanent Delegation to UNESCO in Paris, France.
+Ms. Jihon Kim has worked at the divisions of culture and external relations the Korean National Commission for UNESCO, while attending UNESCO intergovernmental meetings as an advisory member of the delegation.
+Ms. Kim lectured at Sungkyunkwan University as an adjunct professor and was a research fellow at UNIDROIT.
 She also has been serving as a public legislative officer at the Ministry of Government Legislation since 2018.
-Ms. Kim received her B.A. in Archaeology and Art History, and M.A. in International Studies from Seoul National University, and is expected to receive her Ph.D in winter 2020, whose topic is on the Non-State Actors in the international cultural heritage laws.
+Ms. Kim received her B.A. in Art History, and M.A. and Ph.D. in International Studies at Seoul National University with the topic of the international cultural heritage law and non-State actors.